Music Makers at Home (4 Year Olds)

 Age: 4 years of age

-Take Home Materials (Included in Advertised Price): Folder(s) containing songs, activities, parent guide, and CD/Digital Download of Course Music (Folder should be brought to class each week)
+Materials (Included in Advertised Price): Folder(s) containing songs, activities, parent guide, CD/Digital Download of Course Music, and access to the digital Music Makers at Home Resource Page.

-Note: If a child is entering a Makers class for the first time, a one-time purchase of a glockenspiel instrument for an additional $40 is required.
-This glockenspiel (brought to class each week) will be used in subsequent semesters and is therefore not built into the advertised price.
-Registering in this level will automatically add the glockenspiel to your cart; please remove it prior to check out if you already have a glockenspiel from a previous semester!
+Note: If a child is entering a Makers level class for the first time, a one-time glockenspiel (musical Instrument) purchase is required.
+This additional $40 fee is not built into the advertised semester price.
+The glockenspiel is needed for our weekly classes and will also be used in subsequent semesters.
+Registering in this level will automatically add the glockenspiel to your cart.
+If you have one from a previous semester, please remove the glockenspiel prior to check out.

 Musical Goals: Play a melodic instrument (glockenspiel); Develop ensemble skills; Read and write rhythmic and tonal patterns; Demonstrate and move in sequences to a steady beat; Build a bank of familiar songs for vocal and instrumental performance; Differentiate musical and environmental sounds; Differentiate the families of instruments; Build home practice skills